 There are many reasons why a landlord might want to sell their rental property/properties, here are some of the most common;

-- Cash in on the equity: If you have owned your rental property for a while, it’s probable that you will have built up some substantial equity.
+- Cash-in on the equity: If you have owned your rental property for a while, you will probably have built up substantial equity.
 Selling would be an easy way to get your hands on some extra cash, fast!

-- Too much hassle and stress: Unless you are lucky enough to have a long-standing, conscious tenant, being a landlord can be a stressful responsibility.
+- Too much hassle and stress: Unless you are lucky enough to have a long-standing, conscious tenant, being a landlord can be stressful.
 Whether you’re thinking of retiring or you’ve just had enough, you can sell your rental property at any point!

 - Relocating: Maybe you’re planning a move and don’t want the hassle of being a long-distance landlord?
 Why not sell and buy something closer to your new location?